tysker/Datamatiker3Semester.io/react/react.md

               );

-This is how jpx is compiled behind the scene:
+This is how JSX is converted to React elements behind the scene:

          render() {
            return React.createElement('div', {className: 'App'}, React.createElement('h1',null,'Hi, I\'m a Reacht App!!!'));